-This is particularly evident in the Danish and Norwegian educational system.
-In primary school Danes and Norwegians are taught each other’s languages and in universities texts are often from either side of Skagerrak. (editor’s note: the 'Skagerrak’ is the channel of water separating Denmark from Norway)
+This is particularly evident in the Danish and Norwegian educational systems.
+In primary school, Danes and Norwegians are taught each other’s languages and in universities, texts are often from either side of Skagerrak. (editor’s note: the 'Skagerrak’ is the channel of water separating Denmark from Norway)

 One of the most prominent differences, however, is the use of gender.
-Norwegian has three genders where Danish only has two.
+Norwegian has three genders whereas Danish only has two.

 The masculine gender with the indefinite article '-en' is the same in both Danish and Norwegian, and the same goes for the neuter with the indefinite article '-et'.
 The feminine gender does not exist in the Danish language, but in Norwegian it has the indefinite article '-e'.

 When it comes to definite articles, Danish puts articles in front of nouns if adjectives are used, whereas Norwegian uses articles in front of words and after nouns.
 Thus, a Dane would write:

 The definite article '-en' is only visible when no adjective is used (the adjective being 'stor’).

 In contrast, a Norwegian would write the following:

 The definite article '-en' is visible even though there is an adjective (the adjective being 'stor').